asmaloney/gactar/README.md

 > quit
 ```

+Currently only runs the `ccm` version.
+This will be [fixed in the future](https://github.com/asmaloney/gactar/issues/15).

 ### Run as a web server

 ```
-(pyenv)$ ./gactar -w
+(env)$ ./gactar -w
+ccm: Using Python 3.9.6 from /path/to/gactar/env/bin/python3
-Using Python 3.9.6 from /path/to/gactar/pyenv/bin/python3
+pyactr: Using Python 3.9.6 from /path/to/gactar/env/bin/python3
+vanilla: Using SBCL 1.2.11 from /path/to/gactar/env/bin/sbcl
 Serving gactar on http://localhost:8181
 ```